 Water, Water Everywhere

 Stay hydrated.
 You may not want to drink water but do it anyway.
-It’ll prolong your day and, hell, it’ll help the next day too.
+It’ll prolong your day and, hell, it’ll help with the next day, too.
 Future self will thank you.

 Want something with bubbles?
 Check out these sparkling waters.